Vyral/shannon-doser/_posts/Listings/2020-09-25-just-listed-2-open-houses-westwood-charmer-on-a-great-street-and-large-lot.md

 The laundry area with included washer, dryer, and utility sink are located in the full unfinished basement with a walk-up staircase providing easy access for storage.

 Outside, entertain family and friends on the covered patio overlooking the fenced backyard with additional shade tree.
 What a perfect spot to relax after a long day.
-Additional features include a 3-car garage, storm windows, central heating and air, and did we mention...located within the Shawnee Mission East School District.
+Additional features include a 3-car garage, storm windows, central heating and air, and did we mention…located within the Shawnee Mission East School District.

 For more information or showing options, call us directly at (913) 906-5489.